-So while I was doing my 30 Projects in 30 Days project, one of the rules was that I could only watch the pilots on my list, no binging the shows.
+So while I was doing my 30 Pilots in 30 Days project, one of the rules was that I could only watch the pilots on my list, no binging the shows.
 One night, I was in the mood to binge.
 I wanted something shallow and perhaps even a little stupid.
 I’ve used Sex and the City for this purpose before but when I saw an ad for The Bold Type in my newsfeed, I couldn’t help but wonder if someone FINALLY pulled off a good “ambitious young female writer in NYC and friends” show so I decided to give it a shot.

 If you’ve never watched the show, it’s about three millennial women working at a fictional version of Cosmo and their trials and tribulations both personally and professionally.
 Fun fact: it’s still about that even if you have watched the show, but I digress.